-Kondinin and Karlgarin are small settlements nestled in the heart of the Western Australian Wheatbelt’s grain and sheep farming country, half a day’s drive from Perth.
+Kondinin and Karlgarin are small settlements nestled in the heart of the Western Australian Wheatbelt’s grain and sheep farming country, three and a half hours' drive from Perth.

 Known as the gateway to Wave Rock, which is a leisurely 40-minute drive away, Kondinin was traversed in 1848 by Surveyor General JS Roe and settled in 1909.
 You can retrace his steps along the JS Roe Heritage Trail, which includes a mural depicting his epic journey, a replica well and the picturesque Yeerakine Rock which provides a 360 degree view.

 A short drive from the Kondinin town site follow the walk trails to explore the historic rock catchment scheme, enjoy the views from the summit and learn about the wildflowers and woodlands of the lovely bush reserve.

 Held annually on the summit of Yeerakine Lodge, this is a very moving service not to be missed.
 Situated on Yeerakine Rock is a beautifully carved light horseman statue in recognition of the light horse servicemen from the Kondinin district.
 The statue makes a stunning silhouette at sunrise.

 This weekend comprises the Kondinin Art Show which is in its 11th year and attracts a high calibre of art work across various mediums including metal sculpture with a $5,000 acquisition prize.

 Opening night is Friday 6th October and then open daily from 10am to 4pm at the Kondinin Town Hall until the 11th October.
 The weekend also includes the Kondinin Twilight Market featuring a variety of stalls, live music, fire pits, beer and wine and this year celebrity chefs Anna Gare and Sophie Budd cooking up some recipes from local produce.